baiway/MSc-project/README.md

 ## MSc Project

 The working title of my project is _Uncertainty quantification of ion temperature gradient modes_.
-The aim is to calculate the uncertainty in the frequency $\omega_r$ and growth rate $\gamma$ of ion temperature gradient modes calculated by the gyrokinetic code [GS2](https://gyrokinetics.gitlab.io/gs2/).
-I'll use the Python library [EasyVVUQ](https://easyvvuq.readthedocs.io/en/dev/) to fascilitate this.
+The aim is to determine the uncertainty in the frequency $\omega_r$ and growth rate $\gamma$ of ion temperature gradient modes (ITGs) calculated by the gyrokinetic code [GS2](https://gyrokinetics.gitlab.io/gs2/).
+I use the Python library [EasyVVUQ](https://easyvvuq.readthedocs.io/en/dev/) to fascilitate this.

 ### Running this script
 First clone this repository: